Hybrid Tool + Report

 Published: 2026-05-12 | Updated: 2026-05-13 | Quarterly evidence refresh cadence

-This canonical page keeps one URL for both action and analysis: run the sourcing fit tool first, then validate method, evidence quality, tradeoffs, and risk controls before supplier commitment.
+This canonical page keeps one URL for both action and analysis: alias terms like "111 gear head motor" route here by design.
+Run the sourcing fit tool first, then validate method, evidence quality, tradeoffs, and risk controls before supplier commitment.

 Tool: 10 HP Sourcing Fit Check